davidkiss/yourl/README.md

 The shorten url request is mapped into this POJO (Plain Old Java Object) by Spring while it runs the validations defined by the annotations on the fields.

 ### [shortener.html](https://github.com/davidkiss/yourl/blob/master/src/main/resources/templates/shortener.html)
-This is a Thymeleaf-based (http://www.thymeleaf.org/) template that is used to render the home screen's HTML code using the data (Model) provided by the request mappings in the UrlController class
+This is a Thymeleaf-based (http://www.thymeleaf.org/) template that uses Twitter Bootstrap (http://getbootstrap.com/) to render the home screen's HTML code.
+It renders the data (Model) provided by the request mappings in the UrlController class.

 ### [InMemoryUrlStoreService.java](https://github.com/davidkiss/yourl/blob/master/src/main/java/com/yourl/service/InMemoryUrlStoreService.java)
 The application currently only persists shortened urls into an in-memory persistence layer implemented in this minimalist class.
 Later on we can improve this by implementating the [IUrlStoreService](https://github.com/davidkiss/yourl/blob/master/src/main/java/com/yourl/service/IUrlStoreService.java) interface to persist data to a database.